 They need to know they are all worth dying for.

-The point of this blog entry is not to convince the Church to change its doctrine, nor to impose our moral standards upon those who think differently.
-What I would like to accomplish in this article is to eliminate hostility, open the doors to rational discussion (regarding our basic human rights, accepting and understanding each other’s philosophy) and understand what the true definition of bigotry really is.
+The point of this article is not to convince the Church to change its doctrine, nor to impose our moral standards upon those who think differently.
+What I would like to accomplish is to eliminate hostility, open the doors to rational discussion (regarding our basic human rights, accepting and understanding each other’s philosophy) and understand what the true definition of bigotry really is.

 Orthodox Christianity, Judaism and Islam will not be disappearing from this earth anytime soon, and neither will the LGBTQ community.
 But the very least we can do is figure out a way to share this world and learn to live with one another, despite everyone’s strongly opposing philosophies.